 Many countries have data access laws which purport to apply extraterritorially.
 An example of a U.S. law with extra-territorial reach that is often mentioned in the context of cloud services is the U.S. Patriot Act.
 The Patriot Act is similar to laws in other developed nations that enable governments to obtain information with respect to investigations relating to international terrorism and other foreign intelligence issues.
-Any request for documents under the Patriot Act requires a court order demonstrating that the request complies with the law.
-The Patriot Act generally applies to all companies with an operation in the U.S., irrespective of where they are incorporated and/or operating globally.
-Companies headquartered or operating outside the United States, which also do business in the United States, may find they are subject to the Patriot Act by reason of their own business operations.
+Any request for documents under the Patriot Act requires a court order demonstrating that the request complies with the law, including, for example, that the request is related to legitimate investigations.
+The Patriot Act generally applies to all companies with an operation in the U.S., irrespective of where they are incorporated and/or operating globally and irrespective of whether the information is stored in the cloud, in an on-site data center or in physical records.
+This means that companies headquartered or operating outside the United States, which also do business in the United States may find they are subject to the Patriot Act by reason of their own business operations.